-The amount and age of a loan can affect your credit score.
+The amount and age of a loan can have an impact on your credit score.
 But it's not just the loan itself that affects your credit rating.
-How you actually manage the loan also affects your credit rating.
-It is important to make payments on time and avoid late payments or non-payment altogether.
+How you manage the loan also plays a role in your credit rating.
+It is essential to make payments on time and avoid late payments or non-payment altogether.

 As you can see, taking out a new personal loan could affect your credit score.
 Your outstanding debt has increased and you have acquired a new debt.
 Obtaining loans can improve your credit mix and expand your loan history, which can improve your credit.
 However, if you pay late or stop making payments, your credit will be affected.
 A personal loan can increase your credit mix, which can also increase your credit score.

 The different types of financial products make up your credit mix, which represents 10% of your credit score.
 A Diverse Mix of Credit Cards, Loans, and Other Accounts Can Boost Your Credit Score.
 A personal loan is an installment loan, and paying one, in addition to other financial products, can help boost your credit score.
 Applying for a personal loan can cause a five-point drop in credit score for most people.
 This is because, when you are ready to apply for the loan, the lender performs a more detailed credit check, known as “strong credit extraction.”
 This is actually recorded on your credit report as a credit inquiry, and because buying loans is a somewhat risky activity, your credit score generally drops a few points accordingly.

 When you apply for a personal loan, you add debts to the total amounts owed.
 This will likely lower your credit rating in the short term.
 A higher debt burden is associated with a higher risk of taking on more than you can handle, meaning that lenders may consider you a higher risk.
 When used correctly, a personal loan can help you build or improve your credit score.